dynamsoft-docs/capture-vision-docs/parameters/reference/image-parameter/scale-up-modes.md

 ## Parameter Summary

 Parameter `ScaleUpModes` consist of a group of scale up mode objects.
-Each scale up mode object includes a candidate mode and a series of auxiliary parameters as **mode arguments**.
-The **mode arguments** of the scale up mode object is shown as follow:
+Each scale up mode object includes a candidate mode and a series of mode arguments.
+The mode arguments of the scale up mode object is shown as follow:

 ### Mode Arguments